HillsMakan/sydneyhillsmakan/src/content/partner/sangee’s-kitchen.md

 region: nsw
 discount_pct: 10
 ---
 For Catering WhatsApp Sangee : 0414 956 994

 She does do some weekend orders, catering (any occasions Sydney wide), and some Market venues.
-Show your member card at Markets or mention that you are HMG member for catering.
+Show your member card at Markets or mention that you are HMG International member for catering.